All About Amanda Bananas, Hoboken’s Famous Banana Ice Cream Truck

 As to where the idea came from, it came from Amanda herself.
 Growing up, her grandmother would always freeze bananas and turn them into ice cream, and Amanda would always indulge in this delicious treat.

-“I have been, pretty much, dairy free for a long time now, so this is something I can eat,” she said.
+“I have been pretty much dairy-free for a long time now, so this is something I can eat,” she said.
 As for Steve, he has been in the restaurant business for many years before opening up shop.
-He was also the owner of Nine, a trendy nightclub in Hoboken {where The Cuban is now}.
+He was also the owner of Nine, a trendy nightclub in Hoboken, which was where The Cuban now stands.
 Steve made the transition out of nightlife just as food trucks were gaining popularity.

 What They Serve

-Amanda Bananas hand makes their own dairy-free, 100% fruit ice cream {sans the cream}.
+Amanda Bananas hand makes its own dairy-free, 100% fruit ice cream (sans the cream).
 The process for creating banana ice cream is not a simple one.
 Bananas must be peeled, frozen, and juiced properly to create the perfect cup.
 Besides bananas, the food truck also offers other flavor options such as the mango pineapple, which is a half serving of each.

 “What sets us apart is that we do not add anything to your ice cream; it’s just bananas,” the owners explained.
 They offer a huge selection of treats that even accommodate allergies.
 Plus, each fruit has its own juicer to avoid cross-contamination for those with allergies.